nrajyaguru/public/README.md

 ## Assumption

->  Material-UI is used a styling library
+>  Material-UI is used as a styling library

 >  No limit on nested comments - Dynamic in nature (Configurable for future using config)